RealOrangeOne/theorangeone.net-legacy/content/projects/bsod-enabler.md

 Obviously there are many different ways, and probably far better ways of doing this, but I wanted something that was simple to use, fast, and could be done by anyone, no matter how technically illiterate.
 I decided to write it in C#, and use a windows console interface so the whole thing could be done with a few key presses.

 Unfortunately I can't find the original source, or a copy of the executable.
-Once I find them, i'll update this post!
+Once I find them, I'll update this post!